 3 years (Full-time) / opportunities available (Part-time) / n/a (Distance / E-Learning)

-To offer knowledge and expertise for to pursue further research, teaching, and professional performance.
+To offer knowledge and expertise for a career in professional music composition.

 Please contact the research director for information on available research areas.